 A company will have resources of different types like

-Any wastage or underutilization of resources by a company need to be taken as a warning signal when investing in the stocks.
+Any wastage or underutilization of resources by a company needs to be taken as a warning signal when investing in stocks.

-This efficient management of different resources is the fourth and profound secrets of stock market success.
+This efficient management of different resources is the fourth and most profound secret of stock market success.

 Secret No. 5: Always stay away from “THE HOT STOCKS”

-Hot stocks are those stocks which have some attention catching activity such as severe volatility in share prices, high trading volume or when the stock market is in news.
+Hot stocks are those stocks that have some attention-catching activity such as severe volatility in share prices, high trading volume, or when the stock market is in the news.
 Stay away from these hot stocks.

 Warren Buffett once said, “Most people get interested in stocks when everyone else is.
 The time to get interested is when no one else is.
 You can’t buy what is popular and do well.”

-Instead of chasing a stock or fund which is hot (performing now), we can choose stocks or funds which has performed well over a period of time, and which has the potential to perform in the long run.
+Instead of chasing a stock market or fund which is hot (performing now), we can choose stocks or funds which has performed well over a period of time, and which have the potential to perform in the long run.

 Hot stocks can easily burst.
 Hot stocks become hot because of the sensation created by news media.
-This sensation increases expectation.
+This sensation increases expectations.
 The increased expectation will work against you.

-Stocks which are not in the limelight, and stocks which are boring will eventually deliver remarkable results.
+Stocks that are not in the limelight, and stocks that are boring will eventually deliver remarkable results.

 Boring stocks are like plants.

-Identifying the unnoticed and undervalued stocks is really an important secret to the stock market success.
+Identifying unnoticed and undervalued stocks is really an important secret to the stock market’s success.
 Not falling prey to popularity is an important stock market tip/secret.

 Secret No. 6: How much money will you make?